-- 5 Minutes to read
+- 4 Minutes to read

 Security and Compliance

-- 5 Minutes to read
+- 4 Minutes to read

-In addition, we adhere to the highest levels of standards conformance and regulatory compliance, including GDPR and SOC 2 Type II certifications.
-We recognize the importance of meeting the most demanding security and privacy requirements of our customers.
+Beyond this, we strictly adhere to the highest global standards and regulatory compliance, including GDPR and SOC 2 Type II.
+We continually refine our security practices to safeguard customer data as we recognize the importance of meeting the most demanding security and privacy requirements of our customers.

-Network Isolation and Access
+Controlled Network Access

 Data "in Transit"

 To protect this data from potential eavesdropping or interception, we use Transport Layer Security (TLS) encryption.
 TLS encryption provides end-to-end encryption between the sender and recipient, meaning that the data is protected from any unauthorized access during transmission.

 Data "at Rest"

 The keys themselves are protected by a third-party Hardware Security Module (HSM)-backed key management service, which stores and manages the keys in a secure environment designed to protect against attacks and unauthorized access.
 This ensures that your data is protected even if the underlying systems are compromised.

 The security of the encryption process is further enhanced by the separation of duties between the data owner and the key custodian.
 The data owner retains control over their encrypted data, while the key custodian (key management service) retains control over the encryption keys.
 This means that there is no single point of failure and that both the data and the encryption keys are kept secure.

-We also apply further network isolation to the systems where the credentials are stored, which involves
+We also apply further network isolation to the systems where the credentials are stored, which involves:

-- separating the credential storage systems from other networked systems,
+- Separating the credential storage systems from other networked systems,

-- limiting access to the systems,
+- Limiting access to the systems, and

 Granular System Auditing